shaloo/docs.arcana/docs/concepts/anwallet/walletuimodes.md

 ## Summary

 The table below summarizes how `alwaysVisible` parameter specified during the `AuthProvider` initialization in the application code controls the user experience.
-For step-by-step instructions see [how to configure the {{config.extra.arcana.wallet_name}} visibility mode]({{page.meta.arcana.root_rel_path}}/howto/arcana_wallet/config_walletvisibility.md) guide.
+For step-by-step instructions see [[configure-wallet-visibility|how to configure the {{config.extra.arcana.wallet_name}} visibility mode]] guide.

 | Wallet UI Mode | Flag | User Experience|
 | :------ | :----- | :----------- |